The importance of internal communications

 Email inboxes are often cluttered so this may not always be the most effective platform to communicate with your organisation; social intranet software may help your messages stand out however accessibility should be a key factor when selecting communication channels.
 In industries where not all employees have access to digital communications as part of their job role, an offline platform may be more suitable; both British Steel and Lincolnshire Co-op produce printed publications for that very reason.

 Internal communication is not just a luxury afforded by larger businesses with dedicated teams and budgets.
-Work with whatever budget is available and boost impact by utilising personalisation, involve employees in the process, reinforce a positive and transparent culture and empower your employees through communication.
-Developing and reinforcing your brand internally is equally as important as all your external activity.
+Work with whatever budget is available and boost impact by utilising personalisation, involving employees in the process, reinforcing a positive and transparent culture and empowering your employees through communication.
+Developing and reinforcing your brand internally is equally as important as all your external activities.
 The best ambassadors you could ever have for your brand are the people who work for you.

 What we do